forkcms/forkcms/README.md

      composer test -- --testsuite=unit
      composer test -- --testsuite=installer

+If you want to run all the tests except the ones from the installer use

+    composer test -- --exclude-group=installer

 ## Styling the backend

 The backend uses [Bootstrap](http://www.getbootstrap.com) in combination with Sass.
 To make changes, you should make